automorphism88/gentoo-overlay/README.md

 app-text/calibre
 Gentoo ebuild with USE flags added to toggle system vs bundled dev-python/beautifulsoup and Gentoo patches removing update dialogs and disabling plugins.
 Default behavior is as in official Gentoo ebuild.
-Also updated to latest version of calibre more quickly than official Gentoo ebuild.

 dev-java/ecj-gcj
 Modified from official Gentoo version to check in $PATH for gcj if it is not